 The Great Smoky Mountains, only 20 miles away, dominate the southwest horizon.
 To the west the terrain drops over 3600 feet into the flatlands of eastern Tennessee.
 To the west, 50 miles distant, rises the dark ridgeline of the Black Mountains.
 Endless ridges and peaks fill in the panorama everywhere else.

-Directions from Asheville: Take I-40 West to exit 7 (Harmon's Den).
+Directions via I-40 from Asheville: (4WD recommended for this route): Take I-40 West about 40 miles to exit 7 (Harmon's Den).
 Take a right on Cold Springs Road, and the road almost immediately becomes gravel.
 This usually well-graded road climbs steadily but never steeply 6.2 miles to SR-1182 (Max Patch Rd).
+4WD recommended in winter and wet weather.
 Turn left and drive 1.5 miles to the Max Patch parking area on the right.
 Allow an hour to drive.

 More Hot Springs Hikes